-As energy prices hit record highs, the industry is also recording the highest-ever number of supplier failures.
+As energy prices hit record highs in September 2021, the industry is also recorded the highest-ever number of supplier failures.

 And while the seven suppliers that have gone bust in the past two months (as of 23 September) served around 1.5 million mostly domestic customers, the impact will be felt by all energy consumers – including businesses.

 Thanks to safeguards created by Ofgem, customers of failed suppliers will automatically be transferred over to new suppliers, with no interruption in service.

 However, these customer transfers incur a cost to the new suppliers – to honour credit balances, on board customer accounts and – particularly prominent at present – to purchase sufficient energy volume to meet the extra demand, at a time when energy costs are so high.

 But with the domestic tariff caps imposed by Ofgem, higher market rates cannot be reflected in the commodity element on domestic bills (hence why so many suppliers have gone bust).